 The term “riverside sewage treatment plants” is likely to evoke unpleasant images.
 The mental image may be of a giant factory need a gleaming river.
-But this is not the case- for one thing treatment systems are often relatively small and it is important to use them because these plants are there to remove effluence and to keep these areas clean.
+But this is not the case- for one thing treatment systems are often relatively small and it is important to use them because these plants are there to remove contaminants and to keep these areas clean.
 With the right riverside sewage treatment plants it is possible to keep these areas clean and to maintain homes and businesses.

 It is fair to say there are concerns regarding anything involving sewage and the local environment.
 There are restrictions because it is important to avoid damaging the river environment as much as possible.
 This is why some treatment systems are not allowed near riverside areas because of the potential environmental damage.

-However it is easy to forget that these treatments exist in nature as well- reed beds are often used as natural ways of breaking down effluence in order to keep rivers clean.
+However it is easy to forget that these treatments exist in nature as well- reed beds are often used as natural ways of breaking down contaminants in order to keep rivers clean.
 In fact there are some drainage systems that also use natural resources like reed beds in order to keep rivers clean, effectively creating an additional layer to break down the effluence.

 How they work